 Private tours: The museum can get quite busy and noisy on open days.
 If the needs of your group are more suited to a quiet visit, we would be happy to arrange a private tour for you.
 These are available on Wednesdays, Thursdays or Fridays.
 Tours can last between one and two hours depending on your requirements and are free.
 You and your group will have your own tour guide and the museum to yourselves.
 To make an enquiry please email email@example.com.

 Queues: On open days fire regulations restrict us to 120 in the building at any one time.
-This can cause large queues to build outside, please contact staff if we can assist you while you are in the queue.
+This can cause large queues to build outside.
+If queuing would cause you, or a member of your group difficulties then please let us know.

 Quiet space: If you require a quiet space at any point during your visit, please let a member of the team know and we will be happy to help.

-Sign language: One member of staff is certified in BSL L1.
-We welcome groups with interpreters on open days or private tours.
+Sign language: One member of staff is certified in BSL L2.
+We cannot provide interpreters but we welcome groups with interpreters on open days or private tours.

 Visitors with visual impairments: If you would benefit from a tactile tour, please contact us and we would be happy to discuss your requirements.